-Robert Gant began acting in television commercials and joined the Screen Actors Guild at the age of ten in his home state of Florida.
-He attended undergrad at the University of Pennsylvania and law school at Georgetown University.
-While studying law, he never gave up on his true passion, acting, and performed in numerous theatrical productions.
+Gant’s love of acting and performing began at an early age.
+He started doing television commercials and joined the Screen Actors Guild at the age of 10 in his home state of Florida.
+He attended college at the University of Pennsylvania and went on to law school at Georgetown University.
+While studying, he never gave up on his true passions and took part in numerous theatrical productions.
 Interestingly, it was his career as an attorney that brought him to Los Angeles when he accepted a position with the world’s largest law firm.
 In a twist of fate, the firm’s Los Angeles office was closed soon after.
-Taking that as an omen, he made the decision to focus all of his time on acting.
-The decision was a good one.
+Taking that as a sign, he made the decision to focus all his time on the entertainment business.

 His time in Hollywood is not limited to performing, however.
 Gant was a producing partner in the film and television production company, Mythgarden.
 Their feature film Save Me, in which he stars along with Judith Light and Chad Allen, premiered at the 2007 Sundance Film Festival and opened Outfest that same year.
 Gant has also recently completed the first draft of his first novel and, with a writing partner, is developing television projects and penning screenplays.